byu-cpe/ecen520_student/tx_download/tx_download.md

 * Create a counter within your module to count the `DEBOUNCE_CLKS` before transitioning the output signal.
 You can use the `$clog2` function to determine how many bits are needed for the counter (i.e., `$clog2(DEBOUNCE_CLKS)`)
 -->

+### Debouncer .do Simulation

+Simulate the debouncer in Modelsim with the GUI to see if your module operates properly using the default module parameters.
+Create a file named `debounce_sim.do` that adds waveform signals to the waveform viewer, stimulates the input by creating a few short pulses and then completes a full high to low and low to high transition on the debouncer output.
+Set the WAIT_TIME_US time to 10 us for your simulation.
+Include in the waveform view your state machine state and any counters used by the debouncer.
+After properly simulating your module, take a screenshot of the Modelsim waveform showing the proper operation.
+Name your screenshot `debounce_sim.png`

+### Debouncer Testbench Simulation

-When you have created your debouncer, simulate your debouncer with the testbench `debouncer_tb.sv` until your debouncer passes all tests.
+When you have created your debouncer, simulate your debouncer with the testbench `tb_debouncer.sv` until your debouncer passes all tests.
 Create a makefile rule named `sim_debouncer` that will perform this simulation from the command line using the default module parameters.

-### Create a top-level FPGA design
+Save the output to a file named `sim_debouncer.log`

+The testbench has a short default WAIT_TIME_US for shorter simulations (5 us).
+Create a makefile rule that simulates your debouncer with a WAIT_TIME_US = 10000 (10 ms).
+Create a makefile rule named `sim_debouncer_10ms` that will perform this simulation from the command line.
+Save the output to a file named `sim_debouncer_10ms.log`

+## Top-Level Transmitter Design

-Create a top-level design that instances your transmitter and hooks it up to the I/O pins of the FPGA board.
+Create a top-level design that instances your debouncer and transmitter and hooks it up to the I/O pins of the FPGA board.
-For this assignment and throughout the class we will be using the [Nexys 4 DDR](https://reference.digilentinc.com/programmable-logic/nexys-4-ddr/start) board and the top-level ports will correspond to the port names on this board.
+For this assignment and throughout the class we will be using the [Nexys4 DDR](https://reference.digilentinc.com/programmable-logic/nexys-4-ddr/start) board and the top-level ports will correspond to the port names on this board.
-Create a top-level module named `tx_top` with the following ports and parameters (the port names are derived from the nexys4 DDR XDC file):
+Create a top-level module named `tx_top` with the following ports and parameters (the port names are derived from the Nexys4 DDR XDC file):

 | Port Name | Direction | Width | Function |
 | ---- | ---- | ---- | ----  |